santawearscoolpants/npk_soil_sensor/csir_soil_sensor/README.md

 flutter run
 ```

+> **Note (BLE on iOS)**
+> - Real BLE scanning/connection only works on a **physical iOS device**, not the simulator.
+> - The first scan/connection will trigger the iOS Bluetooth permission dialog (make sure you accept).

 ### Demo mode vs real BLE

 - On the **Live Data** tab, tap the bug icon in the app bar to inject a mock reading using the same JSON format as the ESP32.
 - For real devices, ensure:
   - The ESP32 advertises a name starting with `FARM-ESP32`.
   - The BLE service/characteristic UUIDs and JSON payload match the constants in `src/services/bluetooth_constants.dart`.

+On the Live Data screen:

+- Tap **Scan for devices** to start a BLE scan (Android + iOS).
+- A list of nearby BLE devices appears; tap the correct device to connect.
+- The status line shows:
+  - A **green dot** and `Connected (device name)` when connected.
+  - Orange while **Scanning/Connecting**.
+  - Red with an explanatory message if disconnected or if Bluetooth is off.

 ### Data export